Jean-Marie Odin: Vicar Apostolic of Texas

 With the assistance of the French chargé d'affaires, Alphonse Dubois de Saligny, Odin successfully negotiated the Texas government's confirmation of the church's title to fifteen acres in San Antonio.
-During his tenure, the Texan Congress returned several churches that had been secularized by the Mexican Government.
-He opened several schools and invited the Ursuline nuns as the first religious community in Texas to operate them.
+During his tenure, the Texan Congress returned several churches that had been secularized by the Mexican government.
+He opened several schools and invited the Ursuline nuns to operate them.
 In December 1845, the Republic of Texas was accepted into the United States as the State of Texas.
+Odin also purchased a number of enslaved African Americans during this period.

 Bishop of Galveston

-On May 21, 1847, Odin was named the first bishop of the newly erected Diocese of Galveston, which include all of Texas.
-He recruited the Brothers of Mary and Oblates of Mary to operate St. Mary's University at Galveston, which he established in 1854.
+On May 21, 1847, Odin was named the first bishop of the newly erected Diocese of Galveston, which included all of Texas.
+He recruited the Brothers of Mary and Oblates of Mary Immaculate to operate St. Mary's University in Galveston, which he established in 1854.
 He also completed arduous visitations into the more remote parts of Texas, and twice visited Europe to secure priests and material help for the diocese.
 By the end of his tenure, he had increased the number of priests to 84 and the number of churches to 50; for his many efforts he has been called the father of the modern Catholic Church in Texas.